CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 Here's a note of interest: Alfred Hitchcock used a regular lead pencil to do his storyboards; Akira Kurosawa created his boards with a paintbrush and did them in colour; Ridley Scott uses three gray felt-tip markers, with tip widths from fine to broad.
 With these he could quickly create a variety of tones and washes that gave the storyboard much more atmosphere and depth.
 In same manner, I combine black and white ink to paint tones and washes into my panels.
 Try it.
 It's quick and easy.
 Just keep it simple.
 Even if you can afford the latest 'storyboarding software' (there are a few on the market), sometimes the most effective way to get your thought down is with a humble pencil and a blank sheet of paper.

 Equipment and Preparation

 After gathering visual references, I went back to the script.
 When writing a screenplay I only identify the scenes, never the individual shots.
 At this stage I like to pass it along to test readers for criticism.
 Not marking the shots or camera movements makes the reading experience more enjoyable and less distracting, as if reading a novel.
-Later I reformat the screenplay, colour-coding the manuscript in preparation for the script breakdown (used for budgeting and scheduling).
+Later I reformatted the screenplay, colour-coding the manuscript in preparation for the script breakdown (used for budgeting and scheduling).
 During the storyboarding process I broke down the screenplay into individual shots.
 I suggest you get a "paper copy" of the screenplay (or print one) and begin marking your shots.
 This is your worksheet.
 Notice on one of the previous images how Ridley Scott worked out the page of a screenplay with details.

 Before we move on, let me give you some definitions you'll be glad to know.
 Films are made of shots, scenes and sequences.
 A shot is a continuous strip of motion picture film (or video), created of a series of frames (individual pictures), that runs for an uninterrupted period of time.
 Shots are generally filmed with a single camera and can be of any duration.
 A sequence of shots create a scene.
 A scene is a part of the action in a single location.
 A series of scenes which form a distinct narrative unit, usually connected either by unity of location or unity of time, is called a sequence.
 It is common practice to film shots out of order since they can be "edited" into a story sequence later on by the editor.

 During editing, a shot is sometimes cut into sections and montaged with other shots to form scenes.
 So what was first filmed as single shot during production, could end up as more than one shot in the film.
 When a film is shown to the public, what they see is the final version of "the edit" -the finished product.
 In essence, storyboards are the hand-drawn version of a film.
 When you storyboard a script, what you want to render is "the finished film".
 So in storyboards, for the most part, a panel corresponds to each shot in the final edit.
 My general practice is to create one panel for each shot, so by counting the shots I have a good idea of how many panels I need.

 After making a list of shots, next I considered the aspect ratio of the finished film so that I could make the panels match the proportions.
 For example, the Cleveland State student project was going to be seen on television, which uses an aspect ration of 4:3 (the traditional size of television screens), an image four units wide and three units tall (my thumbnails were only square, but close enough).
 Bad Blood will have a 16 x 9 aspect ratio (16 units wide by 9 units tall).
 The panels would be drawn to proportionally match this format.
 I strongly suggest that, once you determine the aspect ratio for the film, make a template and use it to trace your panels.
 You will be using it a lot!
 Notice in the image below the cardboard template I used.

 Finally, I had to decide the size of my storyboards.
 Many artists do them the size of typewriter paper, that’s 8-1/2 x 11 inches (216 x 356 mm).
 They make a few panels in each sheet of paper that can later be placed in some kind of binder.
 This method makes handling convenient because copies can be easily reproduced and passed around.
 Some storyboard artist simply print sheets of paper with a series of empty panels to work on.
 But I do not like to do it this way.
 I much prefer a larger format -something with weight on my hands.
 So what I did was to draw the panels on separate sheets of inexpensive colour paper (also called craft paper or construction paper), and then cut and paste them onto a larger board, as you will see later on.
 Once completed, the storyboards would be photographed and recorded on CD.